romeerez/orchid-orm/docs/src/guide/join.md

  AND "user"."id" IN (4, 5, 6)
 ```

 The join argument can be a query with `select`, `where`, and other methods.
-In such case, it will be handled as a sub query:
+In such a case, it will be handled as a sub query:

 ```ts
 db.user.join(